Early Start Program

 Experience a college course with Early Start - a four-day, 1 credit hour seminar of your choice.
 Sponsored by University College, these dynamic seminars enable you to interact with other incoming freshmen as you explore various topics under the direction of our expert faculty.

 To participate in this program, complete the online registration form and either pay online or mail your payment to the Office of Student Life, SC 133.
 Once you register and your payment is received, more information will follow.
-Payment and registration must be submitted by July 26, 2013.
-Direct questions to Lory King in Academic Advising, 765-285-1190.
+Payment and registration must be submitted by ***a date to be determined**.
+3. Direct questions to Lory King in Academic Advising, 765-285-1190.

 Program Fee (includes meals, lodging, materials, evening activities): $100.00